kxytechnologies/kxy-python/docs/latest/theoretical_foundation/memoryless/applications.rst

 .. note::
 	In regression problems, it is worth noting that, because :math:`SO(\mathcal{M})=0` (or equivalently because :math:`x` and :math:`y` are statistically independent conditional on :math:`f(x)`) doesn't necessarily mean that :math:`\mathcal{M}` is the most accurate regression model using :math:`x` to predict :math:`y` there can be.

-	It means that the most accurate model that there can be, can be derived from :math:`f(x)`.
-In other words, the regression model didn't loose any of the information in :math:`x` pertaining to :math:`y`, and we are a univariate regression away from the most accurate model.
+	It means that the most accurate model there is can be derived from :math:`f(x)`.
+In other words, the regression model didn't lose any of the information in :math:`x` pertaining to :math:`y`, and we are a univariate regression away from the most accurate model.

 Additive Suboptimality